 But time off is necessary to take breaks from work.
 Try to lead by example and model the characteristics of your employee wellness plan.
 Encourage your teams to catch up on appointments and time off by doing so yourself.
 Avoid emailing employees at night or schedule your emails to go out in the morning so they don’t feel the need to be “on” constantly.

 And above all, encourage employees to put their health first.
 Help them feel safe and reassure them that the company will be fine in their absence.
 If need be, give employees an additional day off here and there to help them cope with the pressures of the pandemic or readjusting to work.

 7. Show appreciation.

 Make sure work is rewarding.
 Celebrate wins, even the small ones, when goals and priorities are completed.
 Employees thrive when they feel their work matters, makes a difference, and is valued.

 When done well, employee wellness programs can offer immense value, particularly if they support inclusive environments, promote physical activity, or offer mental health counselling.
 But it’s critical to measure their success.
 How actively are colleagues engaged?
 Are people using these services?
 Are they sticking to them?
 What kind of impact are you having?

 It’s not enough to just launch an initiative.
 If you see a wellness program as just another item to cross off on your checklist, that’s how your employees will see them too.
 Rather than just rolling out a new seminar or workshop, be strategic and look at engagement.
 Listen to your staff and pick programs that will have the greatest benefit for their needs.
 Test them.
 Monitor them.
 Learn what works and adapt as needed.

 Consider solutions that go beyond traditional offerings, like:

-- Group benefits plans and health insurance to help employees pay for costs that provincial health care plans won’t cover; and
+Group benefits plans and Health & Dental Insurance to help employees pay for costs that provincial health care plans won’t cover; and

 And lastly, make it easy to access help—communicate, be transparent, and ensure all programs are visible, affordable, and accessible.